rohan-wire/mimi-group-chat/draft-mahy-mimi-group-chat.md

 A client can send an application message under the following conditions:

-- the client is an occupant of an unmoderated room; or
+- the client's user is an occupant of an unmoderated room; or
-- the client is a "regular user" or moderator of a moderated room; or
+- the client's user is a "regular user" or moderator of a moderated room; or
 - the client is a visitor of the room  AND has been granted "voice" in the room.

 ## Update the room / group policy